deltaDAO/mvg-portal/content/pages/privacy/en.md

 Further information about the **purpose, legal basis, and retention period** can be found in chapter 4.

 **Plausible**
 deltaDAO uses [**Plausible Analytics**](https://plausible.io/) (by Plausible Insights OÜ, Västriku tn 2, 50403, Tartu, **Estonia**, Registration number 14709274), a privacy-friendly web analytics tool for tracking overall trends in our website traffic. deltaDAO signed a DPA with Plausible Analytics.
-Further information about the **purpose, legal basis, and retention period** can be found in chapter 4.

 - Here you can find Plausible Analytic&#39;s current [**DPA** &#8599;](https://plausible.io/dpa).
 - Here you can find Plausible Analytic&#39;s [**privacy policy** &#8599;](https://plausible.io/privacy).
 - Here you can find more information about Plausible Analytic&#39;s [**privacy practices** &#8599;](https://plausible.io/data-policy), [**security practices** &#8599;](https://plausible.io/security) and a [**legal assessment on GDPR compliance** &#8599;](https://plausible.io/blog/legal-assessment-gdpr-eprivacy).

+Further information about the **purpose, legal basis, and retention period** can be found in chapter 4.

 ## 4. Processing operations according to Article 13 GDPR

 We process your personal data for the following purposes.

 **4.1 Providing our portal demonstrator and ensuring its security**
-Your IP address is collected, used, and stored when visiting our portal demonstrator.
+Your Usage Data (including IP addresses) is collected, used, and stored when visiting our portal demonstrator.
 Our portal demonstrator (frontend) is hosted externally by our service provider Vercel (see also chapter 3).

 **Purpose:**
-Collecting and using your IP address is necessary for providing our portal demonstrator because it is a technical requirement for ensuring communication between your device and our portal demonstrator.
+Collecting and using your Usage Data is necessary for providing our portal demonstrator because it is a technical requirement for ensuring communication between your device and our portal demonstrator.
 Your IP address and other log file data are also processed for security, fraud-prevention, abuse-prevention, and troubleshooting purposes.

 **Legal basis:**
 The legal basis for this processing is our legitimate interest, according to Art.
 6(1)(f) GDPR.